James-Mattei/RE-Tool-Usability-Artifacts/README.md

   rsudio

   If using the Anaconda Navigator, return to the "Home" tab to see a list of applications and click on the launch button under RStudio

+The following r packages are required to run the rmd file:

+lmtest, ggplot2, dplyr, reshape, reshape2, tidyverse, viridis, forcats, broom, xtable

+These packages will all be installed (if not installed already) in the first block of the "RE Tool Usability Artifact.Rmd" file.